Romee Strijd Goes Completely Nude On The Beach For Steamy New Instagram Snaps

 “You’re such an angel,” one fan wrote, while another said she was “flawless.”

 In the caption of her post, Romee wrote that she would definitely be hitting the beach soon, though she would certainly be covering up a little when she does.
 Likely, she will sport a few pieces from the new Victoria’s Secret swim collection, which was resurrected this year after being discontinued in 2016.
-Earlier this month, the stunner took to her Instagram account again to express her excitement for the return of the brand’s popular beach day apparel, and shared a sexy clip of her modeling a few pieces to get her fans hyped about its return as well.
+Earlier this month, the stunner took to her Instagram account again to express her excitement for the return of the brand’s popular beach day apparel and shared a sexy clip of her modeling a few pieces to get her fans hyped about its return as well.